SkanUJkod/SkanUJkod/doc/architecture/decisions/model.md

 Executing a PF will involve passing the required subset of this data map, inspired by TS's structural subtyping approach.
 A subset of the map in the kernel could be a record/struct of named fields in the PF.

 Rust actually relies on composition and serialization to achieve a flavour of [structural subtyping](https://nickb.dev/blog/a-workaround-for-rusts-lack-of-structural-subtyping/).
-This could be useful for a serialization based linking approach, but is still useful conceptually for the dynamic linking model.
+This could be useful for a serialization-based linking approach, but is still useful conceptually for the dynamic linking model.

 Another approach would be functional optics, but this has the same disadvantage as choosing a functional language for development - the semantics aren't clear to developers who've yet to discover functional programming.